harel-coffee/PParMetrics-auto/README.md

 Software Metrics for Parallelism

+[Requirements]
+The project is wrapped up controlled by a set of scripts, stored in the {project-root}/scripts/ directory.

 [Motivation]

 This work stems from the existing work in the field of Software Quality.
 There are numerous software metrics available